top of page

 sunset over mt san jacinto in california

-It didn't take us long before we were off exploring.
-Our first big hike was Coyote Mountain in Anza Borrego State Park.
-It was great to return to the park after not visiting since 2019.
+We quickly set out to explore, with our first major hike being Coyote Mountain in Anza Borrego State Park.
+It was wonderful to revisit the park after not having been there since 2019.

-Jan 30th hummingbird update: We waited until the mother had left the nest and then used a ladder to look into the nest.
-If you look closely, you can see the tan-colored beak of one of the chicks.
-Hummingbird nests are built entirely by the female bird.
-The female will spend several hours a day for five to seven days collecting materials to build her nest.
-The most common nesting materials include: bits of grass, leaves or flowers, fuzz and lots of spider webs.
-These materials are woven together into a dense cup shape.
-The edge of the cup is curved slightly inward to protect the eggs from tipping out in high winds.
-But the secret to a successful hummingbird nest is spider silk/webs which are used to bind the nest together and to give it elasticity to enlarge as the hatchlings grow.
+Jan 30th Hummingbird Update: We waited for the mother to leave the nest before using a ladder to peek inside.
+If you look closely, you can spot the tan-colored beak of one of the chicks.
+Hummingbird nests are constructed entirely by the female.
+She spends several hours a day over five to seven days gathering materials for the nest.
+Common nesting materials include bits of grass, leaves or flowers, fuzz, and plenty of spider webs.
+These materials are woven into a dense cup shape, with the edge slightly curved inward to prevent the eggs from tipping out in strong winds.
+The key to a successful hummingbird nest is the use of spider silk/webs, which bind the nest together and provide the elasticity needed to expand as the hatchlings grow.

 baby hummingbirds in nest